waypointnda/waypoint/nda.md

 ## No Obligation to Do Business

-No terms of this agreement obligate either party to enter any business relationship or agreement, related to the _Purpose_ or otherwise.
+No terms of this agreement obligate either party to enter into any business relationship or agreement, related to the _Purpose_ or otherwise.

 ## No License